CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

         can check the content of the ~/.aws folder to see if the configuration details are correct.

 ![Configuring Profile of IAM User for AWS CLI][awsConfigureProfileCLI]

+## IAM Users

+    There is a hard limit of 5,000 IAM Users per AWS account and each IAM User can be a member of 10 or less groups.
+    Therefore IAM Users may not be a viable solution for you if you have internet-scale applications or you're part of a large organisation.
+For use cases that require a higher user count, consider IAM Roles and Identity Federation.

 ## Public vs Private Services